Chakesar: Topography

+Historical importance

-Historically the place has been home to many Buddhist hermits, as well as a small Hindu community.
-Alexander the Great supposedly fought a battle against the locals there in 326 BC, at the mount Pir Sar (see Aornos).
+Historically, the place has been home to many Buddhist hermits, as well as a small Hindu community.
+Alexander the Great supposedly fought a battle against the locals there in 326 BC, at the historical mount Pir Sar part of Gunangar Shamshi Khel (see Aornos).

+Etymology of name

 The name Chakesar evolved from the word Char Hesar that means "four fortresses".
 Historically this village was the center of the district Shangla and thus was important for both the inhabitants and the invaders.
 In order to protect this village from invaders the local inhabitants set up four fortresses around this village and this was thus called Char Hesar which later evolved into Chakesar.